Activities within 5 Miles

 Monsal Head and Monsal Trail

 The Monsal Trail, the route of the former Midland Railway, can be joined at the end of our drive.
-The old tunnels have been re-opened to enable walkers and cyclists to travel all the way to Buxton.
+The old tunnels have been re-opened to enable walkers and cyclists to travel 11.5km to Chee Dale.
 Monsal Head is a famous viewing spot overlooking the Monsal Dale and the viaduct.

 Ashford-in-the-Water is regarded as one of the prettiest villages in Derbyshire.
 The medieval bridge is said to be the most photographed bridge in England.
 The village was mentioned in the Domesday Book under the name of Aisseford, meaning ‘ford of the ash’ .
 There is a village shop, a pubs, a hotel offering fine dining, tea room and pretty church.

 Thornbridge Hall Gardens

 Enjoy 12 acres of garden in 'a thousand shades of green' Just a short walk along the Monsal Trail, open every day